 Puppies may develop a pot-bellied appearance and may fail to thrive.

 The most effective dewormers against roundworms are pyrantal pamoate (Drontal®, Strongid®) and fenbendazole (Panacur®).
 These can be found over the counter.

-Because of the health risks associate with roundworm infestation, The American Association of Veterinary Parasitologists, recommends deworming puppies at 2, 4, 6, 8, and 12 weeks and provide monthly heartworm preventative that also kills roundworms.
+Because of the health risks associated with roundworm infestation, The American Association of Veterinary Parasitologists recommends deworming puppies at 2, 4, 6, 8, and 12 weeks and providing monthly heartworm preventative that also kills roundworms.

 Generally, direct exposure to the dog will be unlikely to cause problems, since it takes about two weeks for the eggs to become infective after being in the feces.
 There may be some small risks at times due to feces being caked in the fur near the rectum in small puppies, but generally they should be very few.